paceuniversity/cs491/demoretro.md

 8 minutes per team

-The artifacts of the demo and retro are posted in the README.md
+The artifacts of the demo and retro are posted on GitHub in the README.md

+Prepare a Google Docs with all the information of the demo/retro.

 ## Demo of the app